cds-astro/cds-bstree-file-readonly-rust/README.md

 * [ ] remove the code which is now obsolete (e.g. `get` overwritten by `get exact visitor`)
 * [ ] add much more tests
 * [ ] add benchmarks
+* [ ] add CI
 * [ ] try to reduce the code redundancy (particularly in `SubTreeW` and `SubTreeR`)
 * [ ] add support for NULL values (storing them separately, out of the tree structure)
+    + in the meanwhile, we can use a pre-defined value coding null
 * [ ] perform tests with [SQLx](https://github.com/launchbadge/sqlx) and PostgreSQL
       to have a reference time (would be nice if we are at least as fast)